 - Use of face coverings and if there are different requirements for different age groups

-You may want to invite parents and volunteers to ask questions ahead of your first session, to make sure they feel comfortable and have understood the rules.
+Ask if they are comfortable returning to in-person sessions in advance.
+You may want to invite parents and volunteers to discuss the approach and provide a space for them to ask questions ahead of your first session.
+This will help ensure they are comfortable and have understood the requirements.

 Find out more information on this and other approaches to run your Dojo during the pandemic on our "Ways to run" webpage.